 Proper disaster recovery planning requires adequate offsite backup systems and data to be maintained.
-VPA is updating disaster recovery procedures and has implemented a number of new measures to ensure data is secure and available in case of a failure of the primary systems.
+VPA is updating disaster recovery procedures and plans to implement a number of new measures to ensure data is secure and available in case of a failure of the primary systems.